The Goals of the Project have been Established, with additional trees, those Goals can expand and have a greater Impact.

 Cultivos Eden Today

-Currently, Cultivos Eden produces approximately 4,000 grafted trees per month, fueling a rapidly expanding network of farmers dedicated to growing and cultivating breadfruit.
+Currently, Cultivos Eden produces approximately 3,000 grafted trees per month at two nurseries, fueling a rapidly expanding network of farmers dedicated to growing and cultivating breadfruit.
 A second breadfruit variety will be planted this year to produce flour, which will be sold locally and exported.

 The organization employs 25 full-time staff and collaborates with nearly 100 farmers.
-The immediate goal is to plant 100,000 trees within the next two years.
-So far, 15,000 trees have been planted in the farmer network, with over 700 acres already committed to the project.
-With a third nursery fully operational and an increasing number of farmers eager to dedicate more land, reaching this goal is well within reach.
+So far, 18,000 trees have been planted.
+Over 700 acres are comitted (70,000 trees) to be planted, approaching the goal of planting 100,000 trees in the next two years.
+With both nurseries fully operational, and an increasing number of farmers eager to dedicate more land, reaching this goal is well within reach.

 Image 1